Jordan Rinaldi: Early career

 Rinaldi fought in a number of promotions including World Series of Fighting (WSOF) and Resurrection Fighting Alliance (RFA) during his early MMA career.
 He picked up eight stoppages in 12 professional career wins since his 2010 debut, noticeably held wins over former UFC veterans Dennis Bermudez, Diego Saraiva and Clay Harvison.
 He held a 5 fight winning streak prior to signing with the UFC.
 Rinaldi competed for the featherweight title for Resurrection Fighting Alliance (now known as Legacy Fighting Alliance) in 2012 and lost the fight to Jared Downing.
 He was the former Welterweight champion for Complete Devastation promotion where he submitted Tenyeh Dixon who missed the welterweight upper limit of 22 lbs on that fight.

 The Ultimate Fighter

 Rinaldi was one of the contestants for the UFC TV MMA fighting competition, The Ultimate Fighter 15 (TUF 15) also known as The Ultimate Fighter: Live in 2012.
-He faced Joe Proctor during the entry round and lost the fight via submission on round 1 and failed to accepted to the TUF house.
+He faced Joe Proctor during the entry round and lost the fight via submission on round 1 and failed to be accepted into the TUF house.